“Do you feel as depressed as I do about being single on Valentine’s Day?”

 Peyote makes a fantastic Valentine’s Day gift.

-I’ve had plenty of Valentine’s Days during which I’ve been dating someone or in a relationship, or just in a casual fling with someone, and some of those still remain good memories.
+Anyway, as for the fake holiday coming up in a couple of days, I’ve had plenty of Valentine’s Days during which I’ve been dating someone or in a relationship, or just in a casual fling with someone, and some of those still remain good memories.

 Some do not.